A collection of wonderful blogs I follow

 I have searched for some similarity to my blogging in the blogs I follow and here comes a recommendation of just some of them.
 I follow so many that I can’t manage to get emails from most of them.
 Instead, I go through the lists now and then or read as much as I can at the blogroll to get inspired and to comment on the posts.

 - An example of a Christian spiritual blog is Heaven’s Embassy

 Clyde Pilkington writes about family matters teaching from the bible.
 He has written books on the subjects that can be bought through links on his blog called “Heaven’s Embassy” which is meant to be the family.
 We can also get bible studies via emails.
 His next book is called “Wife Loving”.

 - ReDiscover at 40, Finding your life’s purpose.
-Sharon behind this blog has done the good writing 101 course together with me and through the tasks we found each other.
-She is offering personal advice too reaching out to those who read her posts and what she writes has a Christian view-point.
+Sharon behind this blog has done the good writing 101 courses together with me and through the tasks, we found each other.
+She is offering personal advice to reaching out to those who read her posts and what she writes has a Christian viewpoint.